bravobike/type-resolver/README.md

 ## Limitations

-- Currently this library cannot handle recursive types and does not detect them.
+- Currently, this library cannot handle recursive types and does not detect them.
 When using recursive times, compilation will be stuck in an infinite recursion.
 - Struct types don't get their member resolved